Play -OFF from the Football College Shifts to the Straight Seeding Model, no automatic Byes for Top Competetic Champions - ExBulletin

 The Play -off of the University Football goes to a more simple way to fill the bracket next season, and announces on Thursday that the teams will strictly place where they are ranked instead of moving pieces to reward conference champions.

-Ten Conference Commissioners and Notre Ladies Athletic Director came to the unanimous agreement they needed to move the model that Drew complaints last season.
+Ten Commissioners of the Conference and Notre Dames Athletic Director came to the unanimous agreement they needed to shift the model that attracted complaints last season.

 The new format will no longer guarantee an opening week for the four highest ranked competition champions, which means that that benefit for the four top teams is generally reserved.
-The change was generally expected Last Seasons Clamped bracket Byes gave BIG 12 champion Arizona State and Mountain West champion BOise State, although they were arranged by the Playoff Selection Committee on the 12th and ninth respectively.
+The change was generally expected after previous seasons, interfaced bracket gave Big 12 champion Arizona State and Mountain West champion BOISE State, although they were arranged by the Playoff selection committee respectively on the 12th and ninth.

-That system made the ranking and the Seeds in the tournament Two different things and, for example, resulted in some matchups, the quarterfinals between top-ranged Oregon and the final national champion Ohio State who came earlier than they could be otherwise.
+That system made the rankings and the sowers in the tournament two different things and resulted in, for example, a few matchups, the quarterfinals between top-ranked Oregon and the final national champion Ohio State that could be earlier than usual.

 After evaluating the first year of the play-off of 12 teams, the CFP management committee found that it was in the best interest of the game to make this adjustment, said Rich Clark, executive director of the CFP.

 The five highest ranked conference champions will still be guaranteed places in the play-off, which means that there could be a repetition of a different kind of shuffling last season when CFP no. 16 Clemson 12th was sown in the bracket after winning the Atlantic Coast conference.
-That's finally Alabama in 11th place costs a place in the play-off.
+That cost the 11th rank Alabama a place in the play-off.

 According to the new scheme, the four top champions of the conference still receive $ 8 million for their competitions that represent the $ 4 million they earn for making the play-off and $ 4 million for the continuation to the quarterfinals.

-That was the way of commissioners – at least for this year – to determine the effort they have entered into financially to those teams, in particular those conference champions, who would have paid those amounts under the former system that we used last year, Clark told ESPN.
+That was the commissioners' way of at least this year on the commitment they have entered into financially to those teams, in particular those conference champions, who would have paid those amounts under the former system that we used last year, Clark told ESPN.

 Smaller conferences had the opportunity to use the seed problem as a lever for the next series of negotiations, which will come after this season and can include an extension to 14 teams and more guaranteed bids for certain competitions.
 The SEC and Big Ten will have the biggest word in those decisions.